sagemathinc/cocalc-doc/source/billing.rst

 **The free servers really are massively overloaded, so it is well worth it to upgrade to member hosting, enable internet access, etc.**

-**In case you're teaching a course and bought a license to manage that course**: please read :ref:`install-license-in-course`.
+**In case you're teaching a course and bought a license to manage that course**: please read :ref:`install-course-license`.

 Quota upgrades